-46 (IFRA, ei pvm) · / - - /
+141 (IFRA, ei pvm)

 All the requirements also apply to flavourings which contain equivalent substances as fragrances and fragrances in plant extracts.
 Many different plant-based ingredients are used in cosmetic products.
 These can contain allergens such as fragrances subject to declaration.
 Sensitising fragrances in plant extracts are handled in the same way as fragrances.
 Otherwise plant extracts containing sensitising substances cannot be used.
 All plant extracts must be assessed on a case by case basis with the help of specifications on the content.
-If an extract contains substances that have the function 'perfuming' in CosIng147 (The European Commission's database with information on cosmetic ingredients) the extract must not be accepted in a children's product.
+If an extract contains substances that have the function 'perfuming' in CosIng (The European Commission's database with information on cosmetic ingredients) the extract must not be accepted in a children's product.

-There are grounds to assess flavourings in the same way and ban them in children's products 148.
+There are grounds to assess flavourings in the same way and ban them in children's products.
 No Nordic Swan Ecolabelled toothpaste is currently available for children without a flavour/aroma.
 This means that consumers are not actually able to make a good choice in health and environment terms when choosing toothpaste for their children.
 The consumer can either choose to use Nordic Swan Ecolabelled adult toothpaste for children but adult toothpaste often contains more fluoride than is recommended for children's toothpaste, see O36.
 This is therefore not a good alternative to non-Nordic Swan Ecolabelled children's toothpaste in health terms.
-As Nordic Swan Ecolabelling sets a requirement that aromas in toothpaste must be approved for food products, see O23, it is ensured that the only flavourings that are used in children's toothpaste are those that are approved in terms of health.
-An exception is therefore made for toothpaste for children, such that aromas approved for food are added.
+As Nordic Swan Ecolabelling sets a requirement that aromas in toothpaste must be approved for food products, see O23, it is ensured that the only flavourings that are used in children's toothpaste for children, such that aromas approved for food are added.